AshishRajIITI/strive-bw1-spotify-clone/README.md

 > Our very first build week project, a clone of the shopify web application.
 <img width="500" alt="Spotify clone homepage" src="./assets/readme/screenshot1.PNG">

-> Each team member was assigned and took ownership to build a specific page and also to develop interactive app functionality.
+> Each team member was assigned and took ownership in building a specific page of the site also to develop beskpoke dynamic and interactive app functionality.

 #### Live Site